openjdk/jdk/src/jdk.jartool/share/man/jarsigner.md

 >   `keystore.type=pkcs12`

 Case doesn't matter in keystore type designations.
-For example, `JKS` is the same as `jks`.
+For example, `PKCS12` is the same as `pkcs12`.

 To have the tools utilize a keystore implementation other than the default, you can change that line to specify a different keystore type.
 For example, if you